U.S. Congress aims for quick passage of bill averting government shutdown | Health

 Still to be determined is the precise duration of the temporary funding that the sources said likely would be made available through mid- to late-January.
 The House of Representatives and Senate have until midnight Friday to renew temporary legislation maintaining government operations, ranging from national parks and air traffic control to military pay and medical research.

 Passage of the money bill would give Democratic leaders more time to grapple in coming weeks with a needed increase in Washington's borrowing authority and separate legislation to invest around $1.75 trillion to expand domestic social services and develop antidotes to destructive global climate change.
-If passed this week, the second extension would give Democrats and Republicans more time to resolve their differences over the 12 regular, annual appropriations bills that finance "discretionary" federal programs for the fiscal year that began on Oct.
-1.

-Those bills could total around $1.5 trillion and do not include funding for mandatory programs, such as the Social Security retirement plan, that automatically renew.
-Congress' failure to complete any of those bills has necessitated the temporary funding legislation.
+"After the House takes action this week the Democratic-led Senate will move forward to make sure the government remains funded after the deadline," Senate Majority Leader Chuck Schumer said in a speech.
+"With so many critical issues, the last thing the American people need right now is a government shutdown."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)